How were diseased ash plants allowed to enter Britain?

 I have a grant or felling-licence agreement to plant ash trees this season.
 May I plant another species instead?

 Now that movements of ash plants are prohibited, it is not possible to plant ash seedlings which are not already on the site.
 We are operating a flexible approach for those customers with existing grant or licence agreements which specify ash as a planting species, but it is essential that owners discuss the situation with their local Forestry Commission woodland officer before planting alternatives.

 Further information about felling licences and how to obtain them is available on the following pages:

-17. What species can I plant instead?
+What species should I plant instead?